Longreach Region

 The Longreach Region is a local government area in Central West Queensland, Australia.
 Established in 2008, it superseded three previous local government areas that had existed for more than a century.

 It has an estimated operating budget of A$22.3m.

-Traditionally, pastoral activities, tourism, and rural education have been the areas of focus within the region, with a major agricultural college and attractions such as the Australian Stockman's Hall of Fame and the Qantas Founders Outback Museum.
+Traditionally, pastoral activities, tourism, and rural education have been the areas of focus within the region, with a major agricultural college and attractions such as the Australian Stockman's Hall of Fame and the Qantas Founders Museum.